 10. Identify FDR’s Court-Packing Scheme and the Switch in Time That Saved 9.
 What lasting impact did it have on 20th-century American history?

 11. Identify the Roosevelt Recession of 1937.
 Explain how liberals and conservatives might interpret it differently and why it is difficult to draw helpful lessons from that recession.
 What would liberals and conservatives, respectively, cherry-pick and flush down the memory hole?

 12. Critique the theory that stimulus spending doesn’t work — that only WWII lifted the U.S. out of the Great Depression.

 Versailles to Pearl Harbor 10

 1. Evaluate the economic and diplomatic policies of the Western Allies (U.S., Britain, France) in the 1920s and 30’s.
-What were their attitudes toward arms races, world government, and free trade?
+What were their attitudes toward trade and diplomacy?

-2. Evaluate Japan’s foreign policy in Asia in the 1920s and 30’s and contrast it with America’s Monroe Doctrine and Roosevelt Corollary, and Britain’s historical pattern of industrial/naval buildup as described by Alfred T. Mahan.
+2. Evaluate Japan’s foreign policy in Asia in the 1920s and 30’s.
+Contrast it with America’s Monroe Doctrine and Roosevelt Corollary and Britain’s historical pattern of industrial/naval buildup as described by Alfred T. Mahan.

-3. Recognize the fundamental challenges facing the Weimar Republic, and why the Nazi Party was gradually able to gain adherents in Germany and abroad over the course of the 1920s and 30’s.
+3. Recognize the fundamental challenges facing the Weimar Republic, and how the Nazi Party gained adherents in Germany and abroad over the course of the 1920s and 30’s.

 4. Outline some of the ideological bases for German fascism (religious, economic, historical, scientific).
 Explain how American eugenics influenced Nazi Germany.